joealcorn/laboratory/docs/index.rst

 ..
 Note::

     By default publish is a no-op.
-See `Publishing results <https://github.com/joealcorn/laboratory#publishing-results>`_
+See :ref:`publishing`

 That's it as far as laboratory goes; the time consuming part will be implementing your